"Sometimes it’s easier if you just turn off the power.

 - The Matrix Reloaded: In order to bypass security measures at the door to The Source, the group decides to shut off the power.
 By blowing up an entire nuclear powerplant.
 Even then, there is a contingency system which has to be shut off simultaneously from an entirely different place.

-- In Pacific Rim, Leatherback can specifically do this and in fact did, blacking out the entirety of Hong Kong
+- In Pacific Rim, Leatherback can specifically do this and in fact did, blacking out the entirety of Hong Kong and shutting down Striker Eureka.

 - In the original Doctor Who series’ second serial, The Daleks, the plan to defeat the Daleks revolves around trying to unplug their city’s electricity supply.
 It works because the original Daleks drew their power from the floors of their city and had no internal power supply.